vlayer-xyz/vlayer/book/src/javascript/web-proofs.md

 })
 ```

-Now the notarized HTTPS request will be routed through your localy proxy server.
+Now the notarized HTTPS request will be routed through your local proxy server.